 Mysterious, vital and dangerous, the Florida Everglades has been the most important ecosystem both environmentally and economically since the “River of Grass” was ceded to the federal government in 1821.
 But it wasn’t until the beginning of the 20th century that the Everglades were systematically depicted in photographs.

 Norton Museum Curator Tim Wride was flying across the state and “remembered seeing the glittering lights of the shore and then being swallowed up in a vast expanse of blackness…this was my first understanding of the sheer scope of the Everglades.”

-To delve into the photographic history of this blackness, he curated a new show “Imaging Eden: Photographers Discover the Everglades” on view through July 12, 2015, that presents a unique look at the pictures that have formed our understanding of one of the most contested and unique environments on the planet, as well as adding new views to this photographic legacy.
+To delve into the photographic history of this blackness, he curated a new show “Imaging Eden: Photographers Discover the Everglades” that were on view July 12, 2015, that presents a unique look at the pictures that have formed our understanding of one of the most contested and unique environments on the planet, as well as adding new views to this photographic legacy.